Ledbury has a fascinating history and there are excellent websites and books recording life in this small market town.

 for an effective police force became essential.

 How was Ledbury policed during the nineteenth century?
 Click on the policemen to find out.

 A Police Force needs Police Stations and Lock Ups.
-This section shows the early police station in New Street.

 The First Coffee Shop.

 Today there are at least a dozen places in Ledbury where you can satisfy your coffee craving but in 1880 there was just one